-The Gamlingay Village Design Guide has been prepared by the Greater Cambridge Shared Planning Service and Citizens Design Bureau, and developed in collaboration with the village community, through a process of active community participation and consultation.
+The Gamlingay Village Design Guide has been prepared by SCDC and Citizens Design Bureau, and developed in collaboration with the village community, through a process of active community participation and consultation.

 SCDC is very grateful to Kirstin Rayner for all her assistance in liaising with the community on this project.